 Author: Sapna Kapoor/My Simple Sojourn

 Serendipity Beach Sihanoukville is a beautiful sea town on Cambodia’s coast.
 A boat trip to nearby islands is one of the fun ways to spend a day in Sihanoukville.
-The most popular tours go for a full day trip to Koh Rong or three islands.
+The most popular tours go for a full-day trip to Koh Rong or three islands.
 These tours start from Serendipity Beach pier.
-If you are travelling solo or as a couple than book a tour through one of the tour operators.
+If you are travelling solo or as a couple, then book a tour through one of the tour operators.
 If you are in a group then rent a complete boat because it is economical.

-These boat trips take you to the Koh Rong island.
 From the island, you can go snorkelling and paddle boating.
-Most of these boat tours have these activities included in the trip cost.
-After these activities, they take you for the jungle walk on the island.
+Most of the boat tours have these activities included in the trip cost.
+After these activities, they take you for a jungle walk on the island.
 Lunch is included if you book the boat trip with an operator.

 The speed ferry takes 45 minutes to Koh Rong and the slow boat takes 2 hours.
 These trips cost between 20 to 30 USD.